+Frequency and ZOI for Iso-Phase Bus Bar HEAFs

+The FIF for iso-phase bus bar HEAFs (bin 16.1-2) is 1.01E-03.
+There generally should be one iso-phase bus per plant.
+If there is more than one iso-phase bus, count the number of iso-phase buses and use that to calculate the per ignition source unit FIF.

 If a termination point of an iso-phase bus duct is present in the area under investigation, record its location.
 The recommended ZOI for iso-phase bus duct fires assumes damage to any component or cable that would normally be considered vulnerable to fire damage located within a sphere centered at the fault point and measuring 5 ft. in radius.

-Motors
+03.03 Motors

+Electric motors are grouped into three classes based on size: classification group A (>5-30 HP), classification group B (>30-100 HP), and classification group C (>100 HP).
+Each classification group has different HRR characteristics.
 All electric motors shall be counted, except for small motors 5 HP or less.
-Note the location of the motor if it is within 2 ft. from the intersecting walls of a corner.
-Batteries boxes reactor protection system motor generator (RPS MG) sets, and ventilation subsystems are electric motor.
+Note the location of the motor if it is within 2 ft. from the two intersecting walls of a corner.
+Batteries are considered to have the same HRR characteristics as Class B motors.
+Junction boxes are considered to have the same HRR characteristics as Class A motors.
+The HRR characteristics of electric pumps, reactor protection system motor generator (RPS MG) sets, and ventilation subsystems are based on the size of the electric motor that powers the pump or system.

-Pumps
+03.04 Pumps

-lectrical pumps .
+Electrical pumps are included as part of the electric motor fire discussion above.
 Diesel-driven pump fires are included as part of the liquid fuel fires discussed below.

+03.05 Dry Transformers

+Dry transformers are grouped into three classes based on power rating: classification group A (>45-75 kVA), classification group B (>75-750 kVA), and classification group C (>750 kVA).
+Each classification group has different HRR characteristics.
+All dry transformers shall be counted, except for small dry transformers 45 kVA or less.
+Note the location of the dry transformer if it is within 2 ft. from the two intersecting walls of a corner.

-Transients
+03.06 Transients

-One fire ignition source scenario that is applicable to all areas of the plant is transient fuel fires (e.g., trash, refuse, temporary storage materials) Transients can be placed anywhere that is physically possible in the area under evaluation but should first be postulated near critical targets, including “pinch-points” where targets from two different safety divisions can be damaged by the same fire.
+One fire ignition source scenario that is applicable to all areas of the plant is transient fuel fires (e.g., trash, refuse, temporary storage materials).
+However, transient fuel fires in transient combustible control locations (TCCL) are assumed to have a lower HRR compared to the generic HRR of transients in other locations of the plant.
+Transients can be placed anywhere that is physically possible in the area under evaluation but should first be postulated near critical targets, including “pinch-points” where targets from two different safety divisions can be damaged by the same fire.
 Transients should also be postulated in locations where secondary combustibles could be ignited.
-The origin of a transient fire is placed ft. above the floor at the center of the postulated location.
+The origin of a transient fire is placed 0.5 ft. above the floor at the center of the postulated location.

-For specified transient fire scenario a factor is applied to reflect the likelihood that a transient fire will occur in one specific location versus all the other plausible locations in the area under evaluation.
-The transient for the fire area is multiplied by the factor to estimate the fire scenario .
-That is, the factor reduces the transient for the entire fire area to that for the specific fire scenario in the specific location.
-The factor is estimated as follows:
+For each specified transient fire scenario an adjustment factor is applied to reflect the likelihood that a transient fire will occur in one specific location versus all the other plausible locations in the area under evaluation.
+The transient FIF for the fire area is multiplied by the adjustment factor to estimate the fire scenario FIF.
+That is, the adjustment factor reduces the transient FIF for the entire fire area to that for the specific fire scenario in the specific location.
+The adjustment factor is estimated as follows:

 Determine where in the area under evaluation transient fuel combustibles might be either temporarily or permanently stored.